Stefan-Hagiu/Esoteric-programming-languages-preprocessor/README.md

 At startup, the program requires 4 inputs from the user: the function definition char, the function body char, the input file and the output file.

+To compile, open a terminal window and type g++ *.cpp -o Preprocessor.
+Alternatively, you can use an IDE, such as Code::Blocks or Xcode.

 # Completed example

 Given the following input: (* & input.txt output.txt) and the file:

 *cc

 text2

 *

 *main

 text1

 &aa&

 text4

 *

 *aa

 &cc&

 text3

 &cc&

 *

 The program will write the following code in output.txt: